The perfect 35mm film camera

 Canon AF35Mii

-The Canon AF35Mii, or the Autoboy 2, is a point-and-shoot wonder with autofocus.
-Just point and click – it's that simple!
+The Canon AF35Mii, aka Autoboy 2, is a point-and-shoot wonder with autofocus.
+Just point and shoot – it’s that simple!

 Key Features:

 Why Buy?
 Perfect for beginners.
-With the autofocus and built-in flash, you always take sharp and well-exposed photos, regardless of the circumstances.
+With autofocus and built-in flash, you can always shoot sharp and well-lit photos, regardless of the conditions.

 Olympus Trip 35